-In early 2014, based upon the Company's audited financial statements for 2013 (which include each year in the performance period), the Committee determined performance versus threshold, target and maximum goals for each performance metric.
-In some cases the goals were modified to adjust for unused capital expenditure budgets, as well as to reflect the sale of the PrimaLoft business segment in 2012 and the Albany Door Systems business segment in 2011.
-The Committee determined that the Aggregate Corporate Cash Flow over the three year period was \$405 million, representing 131% of target.
-The Committee also determined that Aggregate AEC Net Sales were \$198.8 million, representing 122% of target; that \$150.2 million of foreign earnings, net, were repatriated, representing 150% of target; that Net Aggregate Global PMC Cash Flow was \$635.5 million, or 113.2% of target; and that Aggregate Adjusted Global AEC EBITDA was -\$10.3 million, representing 50% achievement of the adjusted target.
-Finally, the Committee determined that there were 8 successful new product trials during the performance period.
+In early 2015, based upon the Company's audited financial statements for 2012 through 2014 (which include each year in the performance period), the Committee determined performance versus threshold, target and maximum goals for each of the foregoing performance metrics.
+In some cases the goals were modified to adjust for unused capital expenditure budgets, as well as to reflect the sale of the PrimaLoft business segment in 2012.
+The Committee determined that the Aggregate Corporate Cash Flow over the three year period was \$376.3 million, representing 82.7% of target.
+The Committee also determined that Aggregate AEC Net Sales were \$240.8 million, representing 157% of target; that Net Aggregate Global PMC Cash Flow was \$595.3 million, or 83.4% of target; and that Aggregate Adjusted Global AEC EBITDA was -\$3.8 million, representing 149% achievement of the adjusted target.
+Finally, the Committee determined that there were 7 successful new product trials during the performance period.